Lcrypto/trapping-sets-enumeration/LP/README.md

 ## Trapping Sets Enumeration

-The following script demonstrates the process of enumerating trapping sets (TS(a, b)) within a graph:
+The following script demonstrates major parameters for the process of enumerating trapping sets (TS(a, b)) within a graph:

 ```python
 # Desired value 'a' in TS(a, b) (where 'b' is unknown)